tinode/chat/API.md

     since: 123, // integer, load messages with server-issued IDs greater or equal
 				 // to this (inclusive/closed), optional
     before: 321, // integer, load messages with server-issed sequential IDs less
-				  // than this (exclusive/open), optional
+				  // or equal to this (inclusive/closed), optional
     limit: 20, // integer, limit the number of returned objects, default: 32,
                // optional
   },

   // Optional parameters for {get what="del"}
-  data: {
+  del: {
-    since: 5, // integer, load deleted ranges with the delete transaction IDs greater or equal
+    since: 5, // integer, load deleted ranges with the delete transaction IDs greater
-				 // to this (inclusive/closed), optional
+				// or equal to this (inclusive/closed), optional
     before: 12, // integer, load deleted ranges with the delete transaction IDs less
-				  // than this (exclusive/open), optional
+				  // or equal to this (inclusive/closed), optional
     limit: 25, // integer, limit the number of returned objects, default: 32,
                // optional
   }